NothanUmber/Enigma/doc/multiplayer_architecture.md

 - Each instance runs the full simulation locally.
 - Inputs are exchanged per fixed tick.
-- The host distributes inputs but does not stream full authoritative state.
+- The host distributes inputs and sends periodic sync snapshots.
-- Periodic sync snapshots detect drift and can correct some divergence.
+- On divergence, clients request authoritative correction snapshots from the host (actors and world grid).

 This keeps latency low while maintaining a consistent world state.